 Shopping for a new virtual terminal can be stressful and time consuming if you don’t know what you’re looking for.
 That’s why our team of skilled professionals has put together a simple comparison guide that helps you choose the best virtual terminal that fits your business’ specific needs.

 Virtual Terminal Basics

-A virtual terminal (also known as payment gateway) is a necessary part of any e-commerce business because it connects between a business’s website and their merchant account.
+A virtual terminal (also known as payment gateway) is a necessary part of any e-commerce business because it connects a business’s website and their merchant account.
 Without a gateway connection, web-based credit and debit card transactions would not be possible.
 Online payment gateways facilitate the use of both website shopping carts and virtual terminals.
 When a customer enters their card information into a website’s order form, it requires processing.
 Payment gateways are the communication tools that send the information entered to the website owner’s merchant account at their bank or payment processor.
 When the transaction is complete, the gateway returns the data back to the website.

-Form based virtual terminals, which are the most common, do not need any DLL software.
+Form based virtual terminals, which are the most common, and do not need any DLL software.
 Not all need a user to have their own SSL certificate.

 Comparison for Best Virtual Terminal Providers

 When searching for a payment gateway provider, a business should consider important criteria such as:

 - Reliability: Using a well-seasoned payment gateway provider will offer the most reliability.
 If a virtual terminal experiences frequent down periods, this translates to a loss in sales and revenue for any business using the service.

 - Available features: Virtual terminal services can include very useful tools for website owners such as the ability to use a virtual terminal to take a customer’s payment manually, over the phone; fraud prevention tools that limit potential charge-backs including address and card security code verification, recurring billing to easily set up pre-scheduled customer payments, electronic check processing which gives customers another payment option if they don’t have a credit or debit card.